ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The following examples of Endpoints show common usage patterns.

-Specify a Remote Endpoint using a hostname and service name:
+Specify a Remote Endpoint using a hostname and service name (since `WithProtocol` is not used, it is up to the Transport Services system to choose, e.g., TLS/TCP or QUIC underneath):

 ~~~
 RemoteSpecifier := NewRemoteEndpoint()